The Secret to Selling Your Small Business is in Jaime’s Story

 You’ll likely never be happier with your business than when it’s ready for sale.
 Why?
 Because, the factors that make a business ready for sale make it easier and better to own.
 It’s ironic, especially if you’re struggling with the decision to sell or not.

 Selling is Preparing

 Jaime’s decision to sell her business was one she wrestled with right up to the day she signed the closing documents.
 There were so many things about the business she enjoyed.
 She still respected and appreciated her employees, and the life and business they helped her create.
 The path she’d been on had been so satisfying, for so long, and it was a hard choice to sell it.

 Her desire to do “the next thing" ultimately proved more compelling.

 She Sold the Business

 The sale itself is always exciting.
-It’s fun to talk about the negotiation, the back-and-forth, the near-death deal experiences, and the celebratory Champaign toast.
-I could share some of those details here, but they’re not the important part of this story, or where the sale took place.
+It’s fun to talk about the negotiation, the back-and-forth, the near-death deal experiences, and the celebratory Champaign toast, but they’re not the important part of this story, or where the sale took place.

 Jaime sold her business in a dark basement, two years before the closing actually took place.
 She sold her business when she embraced the intention to create a business she could sell.

 Intend to Exit

 Getting to “I want to sell” is an important decision for a business owner, but the truth is that it feels more important than it really is.
 Too often it’s the only decision that small business owners think they need to make if they want to sell their business.
 Deciding to sell is only a small part of a successful sale, and it’s ultimately a meaningless decision if you don’t have a business that can be sold.